CodeGen2: Lessons for Training LLMs on Programming and Natural Languages: Introduction

 \subsection{Contributions: Lessons, Recipe, and Open-Source}

 We share these findings distilled with the following contributions:

-\begin{itemize} \item \textbf{Four lessons:} Distillation of results on (1) Prefix-LM as an architecture, (2) Free-lunch hypothesis of infill sampling, (3) Choice of objective functions, and, (4) Data mixture of natural and programming language, \item \textbf{Simple mixture objective:} We propose a simple, unified mixture of uncorrupted and within-file span-corruption sequences with next-token-prediction which yields competitive performance for both left-to-right and fill-in-the-middle auto-regressive sampling, \item \textbf{Open-Source implementation:} We will provide a well-engineered and tested reference implementation for LLM training of the final recipe, \item \textbf{Open-Source models:} We will open-source the CodeGen2 family of infill-capable models trained solely on permissive data once training for larger LLMs has converged. \end{itemize}
+\begin{itemize} \item \textbf{Five lessons:} Distillation of results on (1) Prefix-LM as an architecture, (2) Free-lunch hypothesis of infill sampling, (3) Choice of objective functions, (4) Data mixture of natural and programming language, and, (5) Multi-epoch training, \item \textbf{Simple mixture objective:} We propose a simple, unified mixture of uncorrupted and within-file span-corruption sequences with next-token-prediction which yields competitive performance for both left-to-right and fill-in-the-middle auto-regressive sampling, \item \textbf{Open-Source implementation:} We will provide a well-engineered and tested reference implementation for LLM training of the final recipe, \item \textbf{Open-Source models:} We will open-source the CodeGen2 family of infill-capable models trained solely on permissive data once training for larger LLMs has converged. \end{itemize}